-Sheet Pan Garlic Butter Baked Salmon with crispy roast potatoes, asparagus and a delicious garlic butter sauce!
+Tender Garlic Butter Baked Salmon with crispy roast potatoes, asparagus and a delicious garlic butter sauce!
+All baked on a sheet pan for an easy dinner.

 THE salmon recipe of your dreams!
 A complete meal on one pan full of flavour.
 Garlic Butter Baked Salmon is easy to make using minimal ingredients you already have in your kitchen!
 PLUS the bonus of having only one pan to wash and no mess in your kitchen to clean up when your done.

-What you will love the most about this Salmon recipe is that you can prepare it all on just the one sheet pan.
-Soft, juicy and tender salmon on the inside with charred crisp edges, a delicious restaurant-quality dinner!
-Plus an incredible garlic butter sauce inspired by this Garlic Butter Shrimp Scampi!
+What you will love the most about this Garlic Butter Baked Salmon recipe is that you can prepare it all on just the one pan.
+Perfect to get your sides cooked along side your main, especially when you need something quick to throw together.
+Plus an incredible garlic butter sauce inspired by our Scampi.

 This really is an incredibly easy recipe with only 4 main steps: